Help dry hair look good for less!

 I have very dry hair as well, and I have discovered that there is no reason you can't use an ordinary rinse-out conditioner as a leave-in conditioner.
 You can just apply your regular conditioner in the shower and not rinse it out, or you can towel your hair dry first and work a dollop of conditioner in, combing it through with your fingers.
-I buy VO5 "Moisture Milks" conditioner for about a dollar a bottle, but you can use anything that works for you.
+I buy VO5 "Moisture Milks" conditioner, but you can use anything that works for you.

 The only drawback is that after a while it can start to build up on your scalp, so you have to scrub well with your fingers when you shampoo to get it off.
 Talking of shampooing, you might want to consider doing it less often.
 If you have dry hair, you certainly don't need to wash it every day.
 Cutting back on shampoo may help with the dryness.

 I have thick, long hair, which used to get super dry and brittle.
 I stopped using the expensive conditioners and started rinsing my hair (after washing) in one tablespoon of apple cider vinegar mixed into about two to three cups of water.
 My hair became soft and tangle free within a week!
 When I used conditioner again, it was back to dry straw with all the curl gone, so now I stick to the vinegar rinse.
 Sometimes I even add a drop of essential oil to the rinse as a treat.
 You need not worry that you will smell of vinegar.
 It is very dilute and evaporates quickly.
 The best part is that my hair is lovely, shiny, and soft now.
 I can't remember ever having such soft hair.